Job Burnout: Know the signs and how to overcome it

-- Is your supervisor happy with your work but you continue striving to over-achieve?
+- Is your supervisor happy with your work, but you continue striving to over-achieve?

-Do you stay late at work because you're assigned too many tasks or projects?
+- Do you stay late at work because you're assigned too many tasks or projects?

 There will be times when changing paths is the only solution, though.

-If your values don't align with your current company's or if you can't see a way to create change in your work environment you may need to part ways.
+If your values don't align with your current company's or if you can't see a way to create change in your work environment, you may need to part ways.

 Should you not feel differently after time away, then making a job or career change may make sense.

-While you might not be suffering from it now, chances are high you may someday.
+While you might not be suffering from burnout now, chances are high you may someday.
 Or someone you know is or will.

-Taking action to resolve it as soon as possible is critical as the ongoing effects of burnout are dangerous.
+Taking action to overcome it as soon as possible is critical as the ongoing effects of burnout are dangerous.
 Get yourself help or urge someone else who needs it to take that first step.